fferflo/einx/docs/source/faq/solver.rst

     # same as
     einx.dot("a [b->c]", x, y)

-See :doc:`Tutorial: Tensor manipulation </gettingstarted/tensormanipulation>` and the documentation of the respective functions for allowed shorthand notation.
+See :doc:`Tutorial: Operations </gettingstarted/tutorial_ops>` and the documentation of the respective functions for allowed shorthand notation.

 Stage 1: Parsing the expression string
 --------------------------------------